What Kind of Florida Auto Insurance Should I Get?

 Dear Car Accident Lawyer in Miami:

-I was wondering what kind of car insurance you would recommend that I buy my daughter, who will be driving to high school this fall.
+I was wondering what kind of Florida auto insurance you would recommend that I buy my daughter, who will be driving to high school this fall.
 She will be 17 in August, and we would like to surprise her by buying her a car for her birthday.

 Concerned Padre in Perrine